-How do I know if I qualify for a clinical trial?
+How do I know if I qualify for a dermatology clinical research trial in Florida?

 Every clinical trial has specific criteria required to be met to determine whether you may qualify for a study.
 Please complete our Study Interest Form below and a research coordinator will contact you for a pre-screening evaluation and to provide more information regarding current or future clinical trials.

 Do I have to sign anything?

 Informed consent is one of the most important aspects of research ethics.
 Regulations requiring informed consent have been created to protect the human subjects participating in clinical research.
 Informed consent is an ongoing process that must occur before any clinical trial-related procedures are conducted.
 The process consists of documentation and a series of conversations between the clinical trial participant and the principal investigator and delegated health care professionals, as appropriate.